ivedeneev/CollectionKit/README.md

 director.performUpdates { finished: Bool in
     print("updates completed")
 }

+If you need to animate cell size you can use `director.setNeedsUpdates()` method.
+This method doesnt trigger cell calculatuion under the hood
 ```
+**IMPORTANT!** if you use animated updates via `performUpdates` or `setNeedsUpdate` dont use update methods of UICollectionView directly.
+It may lead to unpredictable behaviour

 ## IVCollectionView
 `IVCollectionView` is `UICollectionView` subclass designed to manage incorrect updates.
 You can use it instead of ordinary CollectionView.
 Typical use case is simultanious updates.